 "I'm cold,” Jodi whined, wrapping her arms around herself and shivering as they approached Grandma and Grandpa's house from across the street.

-"It's just the wind," said Ryan.
+"Well, maybe you shouldn't have worn a dress," said Ryan.
 “Come on, let's cross.”

 She motioned for him to follow her.
 "Come upstairs, and we'll talk," she said, using her other hand to smooth down her pink nightgown.

 Talking about it wasn't exactly his preferred solution, but it sounded like the only thing that would work.
 “But it's...” he said hesitantly, gesturing toward his own mattress.